Equilibration and the eigenstate thermalization hypothesis as limits to observing macroscopic quantum superpositions

 \section{Conclusions}

 Our analysis shows that although a GHZ state and its corresponding classical mixture differ sharply at $t = 0$--particularly when probed with highly non-local measurements--generic unitary evolution drives them toward operational indistinguishability on experimentally relevant timescales.
-Even in perfectly isolated systems, the intrinsic dynamics of a generic many-body Hamiltonian suppress off-diagonal coherence through dephasing.
-As a result, both local and global macroscopic observables fail to distinguish macroscopic superpositions from statistical mixtures after equilibration.
+Even in perfectly isolated systems, the intrinsic dynamics of a generic many-body Hamiltonian suppresses off-diagonal coherence through dephasing.
+As a result, both additive-local observables and, in the complementary case analyzed in Sec.~II, the fully correlated observable $A_{NL}$, fail to distinguish macroscopic superpositions from statistical mixtures after equilibration.

-More broadly, our findings identify equilibration as an ultimate barrier to the observation of macroscopic quantum effects in generic many-body systems.
-Under mild and physically generic assumptions (non-gaps, ETH-typical overlaps, and observables with operator norm growing at most polynomial in $N$), the long-time contrast between a macroscopic superposition and its mixture decays as $O(\mathrm{poly}(N)\,2^{-N/2})$, eliminating any operational distinction for experimentally accessible probes.
-Preserving macroscopic coherence, therefore, requires violating at least one of the assumptions--for instance, engineering non-generic spectra or constrained dynamics (e.g., many-body localization), employing active quantum error correction, or accessing collective measurements whose effective norm grows super-polynomially.
+More broadly, our findings point to equilibration as a possible ultimate barrier to the observation of macroscopic quantum effects in generic many-body systems.
+Under mild and physically generic assumptions (nondegenerate gaps, ETH-typical matrix elements, and random-matrix-theory-typical overlaps), the long-time contrast between a macroscopic superposition and its mixture decays as $O(\mathrm{poly}(N)\,2^{-N/2})$, eliminating any operational distinction for experimentally accessible probes.
+Within the scope considered here, preserving macroscopic coherence or its operational signatures therefore requires violating at least one of the assumptions--for instance, engineering non-generic spectra or constrained dynamics (e.g., many-body localization), employing active quantum error correction, or accessing collective measurements whose effective norm grows super-polynomially.
 In generic thermalizing systems, any observable difference is confined to finite-size or prethermal regimes, consistent with our numerical simulations for the XYZ model.